Cerberus: Query-driven Scalable Vulnerability Detection in OAuth Service Provider Implementations: System Design

-\paragraph{SDG Predicates} \toolname provides built-in predicates to encode SDG generated from Section~\ref{sec:sdg}.
-In particular, the $\mathtt{flowTo}(y, x)$ predicate indicates that the value of variable $x$ has data-dependence on $y$.
-Similarly, the $\mathtt{followBy}$ predicate is inferred from the contract’s CFG.
+\toolname provides built-in predicates to encode SDG generated from Sec.~\ref{sec:sdg}.
+In particular, the $\mathtt{depOn}(y, x)$ predicate indicates that the value of variable $x$ has data-dependence on $y$.
+Similarly, the $\mathtt{followBy}$ predicate is inferred from the application’s CFG.
 Intuitively, $\mathtt{followBy}(L_1, L_2)$ holds for $L_1$ and $L_2$ if both are in the same basic block and $L_2$ follows $L_1$, or there is a path from the basic block of $L_1$ to the basic block of $L_2$.
 The SDG predicates are computed using the following datalog rules: